cobradev4/Python-Chess/README.md

  * Implement smooth drag and drop graphics
  * Make more compatible with alternate resolutions
  * Add rule where a player can get more queens from pawn upgrade
- * All the CPU opponent to perform pawn upgrades
+ * Allow the CPU opponent to perform pawn upgrades